Skip to main content

 note

-Forcefully tagging a virtual machine with a project is only available to users with super-admin roles in the system.
+Forcefully tagging a virtual machine with a project is only available to users with admin or super-admin roles in the system.

 Manage Projects from a Virtual Machine